MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-chatbott.md

 ms.reviewer: ndoelman
 ---

-# Transparency note for natural language to form
+# ransparency note for chatbot

 This transparency note describes the AI impact of Power Pages' natural language to form feature.

-## What is natural language to form?
+## What is Copilot?

 [Describe the system in plain English.
 What type of system is this?
 What does it do?
 At a high level, what does the system take as input?
 What kind of outputs does the system produce?]